akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/parameter-directives/parameters.rst

 Description
 -----------
+The parameters directive filters on the existence of several query parameters and extract their values.

 Query parameters can be either extracted as a String or can be converted to another type.
 The parameter name can be supplied either as a String or as a Symbol.
 Parameter extraction can be modified to mark a query parameter as required, optional, or repeated, or to filter requests where a parameter has a certain value: